ivbrajkovic/utils/README.md

-fixToTwo; // Round number to two decimal (fast) trimLeadingZeros; // Remove leading 0's from string logObject; // Pretty print object to console
+fixToTwo; // Round number to two decimal (fast) trimLeadingZeros; // Remove leading 0's from string logObject; // Pretty print object to console absValue; // Absolute value of a 32 bit number (like Math.abs but faster)

 /* DOM */
 createElement; // Create a DOM element